masq/Blog/making-something-from-nothing.md

 ```
 0100100001100101011011000110110001101111001011000010000001110010011001010110000101100100011001010111001000100001
 ```
+_Figure 4: A long string of 0's and 1's._

 Here's a string of 0's and 1's.
 What does it mean though?
 Not necessarily anything, unless we apply some of the right rules to interpret this data.